rousseau-christopher/dynamic-configuration/README.md

+# Deprecated
+will be incorporate in dynamic value.
+A project that will use File, zookeeper, consul,etc.. to update configuration at runtime

 ## Dynamic Spring-framework configuration

 The purpose of this project is to create a library for dynamic configuration of a java spring project.